godatadriven/asekuro/README.md

 # Asekuro

-> A commandline util for jupyter notebooks, possibly to be used in trainings.
+A commandline util for jupyter notebooks, possibly to be used in trainings and/or githooks.

+> Asekuro means insurance in esperanto.

 ![](notebook-img.png)